 Early Internet Era

-Focused mainly on curiosity-driven hacking and experimental viruses.
+This phase focused mainly on curiosity-driven hacking and experimental viruses.
+Attacks were less organized and had limited impact.

 Commercial Internet Growth

-Cybercrime became financially motivated, targeting online payments and e-commerce.
+Cybercrime became financially motivated, targeting online payments and e-commerce platforms.
+Attackers began focusing on profit.

 Mobile and Cloud Expansion